Common bacteria ‘fuels millions of cases of stomach cancer across the globe’

 For the Nature Medicine study, scientists examined the incidence of stomach cancer from 185 countries in 2022 and combined it with projections of future deaths.

-They looked at the potential impact of screen-and-treat strategies for H. pylori and found the number of stomach cancers could be cut by up to 75% overall.
+They looked at the potential impact of screen-and-treat strategies for H. pylori and found the number of stomach cancers could be cut by up to 75 per cent overall.

 Dr Jin Young Park, leader of the gastric cancer prevention team at IARC and co-author of the study, said: “It is essential that health authorities make gastric cancer prevention a priority and accelerate efforts to control it by planning pilot and feasibility projects, including H. pylori screen-and-treat programmes.”